okpunosolomon/Inventory-and-Supply-Chain-Management-Analysis-/powerbi-files/README_DAX.md

 ## 💡 Summary

 These DAX measures form the analytical foundation of the **Inventory & Supply Chain Dashboard**.
-Together, they deliver real-time visibility into stock flow, operational efficiency, and cost distribution — empowering businesses to make evidence-based decisions and optimize their end-to-end supply chain.
+Together, they deliver real-time visibility into stock flow, operational efficiency, and cost distribution, therefore empowering businesses to make evidence-based decisions and optimize their end-to-end supply chain.

 ---

-Would you like me to generate the **file layout structure** (folders + where to put each visual, dataset, and Power BI file) so your GitHub repo matches the clean, professional look of the Pianalytix example?